 Do I Need a Residential Rehab Facility?

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 215,000 people aged 12 and older attended treatment for marijuana addiction in 2015.
 This figure represents about 14% of all treatment admissions that year.
 In fact, the only substances people sought treatment for ahead of marijuana were alcohol and opioids.3 It is a common misconception that users cannot get addicted to marijuana, but they can develop a problematic pattern of abuse, similar to other drugs.
-Marijuana addiction is a big deal.
+Marijuana addiction is a big deal and can be quite debilitating to those who struggle with it.
 Treatment and rehabilitation for this particular addiction need to be taken seriously if you want them to be successful.
-However, those who are not addicted and only use the drug recreationally and occasionally often find success with outpatient treatment options.

 Tolerance vs. Dependence